Barry-Fraser-Anderson/forkify/README.md

 https://www.udemy.com/course/the-complete-javascript-course/

+# Synopsis
 The application is a simple recipe database.
 The recipes are accessed via a REST API (not included here).
 The recipes are searchable and may be bookmarked.
 New recipes may be uploaded.

-Additional Features and Fixes after Course completion:
+# Additional Features and Fixes after Course completion:
 1. I observed that it was only possible to upload a single recipe per session, as the form element had been over-written by the 'success/error' message.
 I fixed this by adding a 'resetForm' method.

 2. Added a 'delete recipe' feature.

-Topics covered:
+# Topics covered:

 - Load and hashchange events
 - MVC Architecture